 Serving on a commission is an excellent way to give back to the community.
 Members have the opportunity to serve their fellow citizens and provide guidance and recommendations on specific issues for Council consideration.
 They contribute to the public process and help make a positive impact in the community.
 In addition, commissioners have opportunities to socialize, network, build their professional skillset and resume.
 They also have the opportunity to attend, participate, or organize special events and in some instances attend state or national conferences.

-Santa Clara residents who are registered voters or are eligible to register to vote may apply to be a commissioner.
-The Youth Commission is open to Santa Clara residents or Santa Clara Unified School District students between the ages of 12-19 years old.
+City of Santa Clara residents who are registered voters or are eligible to register to vote may apply to be a commissioner.
+The Youth Commission is open to Santa Clara residents between the ages of 12-19 years old.

 Interest Form and e-Notify

-The following links provide the roster history of the Board & Commissions; including the names of current and past appointees as well as term dates.
+The following links provide the roster history of the Board and Commissions; including the names of current and past appointees as well as term dates.

 - Board of Library Trustees (PDF)